 DWI Administrative Hearing Lawyer Lebanon, MO.
-If you’ve been arrested for DWI/DUI in Lebanon, MO, your ability to drive is at stake.
-The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.
+A DWI/DUI arrest in Lebanon, MO doesn’t just mean criminal charges—it also puts your driver’s license at immediate risk.
+The Missouri Department of Revenue (DOR) automatically moves to suspend or revoke your license in Lebanon, MO, but you have the right to fight back and tell your side of the story through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Lebanon, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Lebanon, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Lebanon, MO.
+Don’t wait until it’s too late.
+You have only 15 days after your arrest to request this hearing.
+A Combs Waterkotte Lebanon, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
+Call (314) 900-HELP or reach out online for a free consultation with one of our expert Lebanon, MO DWI/DUI defense attorneys before the deadline passes.

 A DWI administrative hearing is not a criminal trial—it’s a civil proceeding that determines where your driver’s license will be suspended or revoked after a DWI arrest in Lebanon, MO.
 If you don’t request this hearing, your suspension takes effect automatically, and you lose the chance to contest it.